jerlendds/osintbuddy/README.md

 *Note that if you're on windows and want this project to work you need unix line endings [(context)](https://stackoverflow.com/a/13154031).
 Before cloning, run: `git config --global core.autocrlf false`*

+*Note that if you're running on an **Apple** device you will need to open your Docker app, select the **features in development** tab on the left hand side of the docker app, and enable/checkmark the `Use Rosetta for x86/64 emulation on Apple Silicon` option if you want this application to work*

 ### Installation
 1. Clone the repo and submodules
    ```sh